Navigate This Page

 - State mandatory reporting statutes

-If you’re dealing with potential nursing home abuse or neglect, there are steps you can take to help your loved one.
+If you’re dealing with potential mental, emotional, sexual, or physical nursing home abuse or neglect, there are steps you can take to help your loved one.

 First, know the signs of elder abuse.
 Altered behavior and physical injury are the most common signs that abuse may be occurring.
 Use resources (like those listed above) to find out how and where to report elder abuse based on your state’s laws and agencies.